Hidden in the corner – The southern route

 My tips for before and after our tour:

-We begin our tour at the southern end of the Old Town, so you're welcome to take a stroll through the Old South Cemetery beforehand.
-The gravestones read like a "who's who" of Munich's history, and you can wander through the atmospheric cemetery in heavenly peace.
+We begin our tour at the southern end of the old town, so you are welcome to take a stroll through the area beforehand.
+Old Southern Cemetery can do.
+The gravestones read like a "Who's Who" of Munich history, and one can wander through the atmospheric cemetery in heavenly peace.

 Frequently asked questions: